RyBowler/Cosc310Group7/README.md

 ## Short conversations when bot is not able to handle the conversation properly.

 ### Conversation 1
-User: Do you like history?
+User: Do you like history?<br/>
 Bot: Sorry, I don't know much about history

 ### Conversation 2
-User: Do you enjoy playing games?
+User: Do you enjoy playing games?<br/>
 Bot: Sorry, I don't know much about sports